EMDR Therapy, IFS Therapy, Treatment of Relational & Attachment Trauma, Subspecializing in Dissociative Disorders

+In the world of trauma treatment, we say that “trauma is an experience, not an event.”
+All of us are aware of shock-trauma events like accidents, assaults, and natural disasters.
+But we’re not always aware of chronically occurring trauma.
 Early Childhood Attachment Trauma is defined as traumatic stress that occurs in the child-parent dynamic and is a specific form of interpersonal trauma.
-It includes caregiver misattunement, neglect, abuse, abandonment (through death, adoption, physical or emotional absenteeism), forced roles on a child by a caregiver, and witnessing violence, abuse or trauma.
-When a caregiver is symptomatic of unhealed trauma and parents through this lense, it exponentially increases the risk for attachment trauma in their children as the parent has limited emotional resources to offer an infant or child.
+It includes caregiver misattunement, neglect, abuse, coercive control, a felt sense of abandonment (through death, adoption, physical or emotional absenteeism), forced roles on a child by a caregiver, and witnessing violence.
+When a caregiver is symptomatic of unhealed trauma and parents through this lens, it exponentially increases the risk for attachment trauma in their children as the parent has limited emotional resources to offer an infant or child.

 Attachment trauma impacts neurological, biological, emotional, spiritual, cognitive, and physical human development.
 It alters the way a person perceives themselves, relates to themselves, relates to others, soothes themselves (or doesn’t), and processes information.

 Like any early modeling, it becomes the standard by which a person measures their self-worth and other relationships.